-I am a political economist born and raised in Los Angeles, California.
+I am a political economist and international organizer from Los Angeles, California.

 I currently serve as the Co-General Coordinator of the Progressive International, founded in May 2020 to unite, organize, and mobilize progressive forces around the world.